MrFarland/DM-Operations-Center/Module/05-Conditions/surprised.md

 ### Surprised
 [Home](dm-operations-center) > [Conditions](conditions) > Surprised {.small-text}

-- Cannot move or take action on 1st turn.
+- Can’t move or take an action on your first turn of the combat,
-- Cannot use a reaction until 1st turn ends.
+- Can’t take a reaction until that turn ends.
 {.square}

 > **Sources** <br/>